BrianYang0417/1007Final-Project/README.md

 They are inputs for 'Part I, II, III'.

-Inputs for 'Preparation' can be found in the directory 'Original Data'.
+Inputs for 'Preparation II' can be found in the directory 'Original Data'.